By Gayleen Rabakukk

 There are craft books on writing and parenting books galore, but nothing on how to be a “Writer Mama.”

 I’ve watched many friends make the transition, somehow blurry-eyed making it to the page in between breast feeding and diaper changes.

-I’ve witnessed my friends with kids in elementary school put in longer hours, taking their laptops with them to doctor appointments and school pick-ups.
-Continue Reading Guest Post: Bethany Hegedus on Writer Mama Survival Guide »
+I’ve witnessed my friends with kids in elementary school put in longer hours, Continue Reading Guest Post: Bethany Hegedus on Writer Mama Survival Guide »

 By Gayleen Rabakukk